Jehi7/Jehi7/README.md

 ● Ask me about anything :D
 ● You can reach me @something on twitter.

---- Funfact ---
+_- Funfact
-My favorite games are Overwatch, Minecraft and The Last of Us (both of them)
+My favorite games are Overwatch, Minecraft and The Last of Us (both of them)_